Study smarter with Fiveable

 If you were designing a mucosal vaccine (nasal spray), which antibody class would you want to stimulate, and what structural feature makes it suited for this environment?

-An FRQ asks you to explain why IgM is effective despite having lower binding affinity than IgG.
-What structural adaptation compensates for this, and how does it enhance function?
+IgM is effective despite having lower binding affinity per site than IgG.
+What structural adaptation compensates for this, and what is the distinction between affinity and avidity that explains it?